MethodAtlas

 Design-BasedModern

-Staggered Adoption DiD (Modern Estimators)
+Staggered DiD

 Under staggered adoption with heterogeneous effects, traditional TWFE can produce biased estimates — modern estimators correct for this.

-When treatment is adopted at different times by different units (staggered rollout) and treatment effects may be heterogeneous across cohorts or over time.
+When to UseWhen treatment is adopted at different times by different units (staggered rollout) and treatment effects may be heterogeneous across cohorts or over time.
 A recommended first step is to run the Goodman-Bacon decomposition as a diagnostic.

-Parallel trends holds for each cohort separately; no anticipation effects; irreversibility (units do not switch treatment off once adopted).
+AssumptionParallel trends holds for each cohort separately; no anticipation effects; irreversibility (units do not switch treatment off once adopted).
 The not-yet-treated group is the preferred control.

-Using standard TWFE when treatment effects are heterogeneous across cohorts or over time — already-treated units serve as implicit controls, contaminating estimates.
+MistakeUsing standard TWFE when treatment effects are heterogeneous across cohorts or over time — already-treated units serve as implicit controls, contaminating estimates.
 Run a Goodman-Bacon decomposition before choosing an estimator.

 One-Line Implementation

-Stata: csdid y x1 x2, ivar(unit) time(year) gvar(first_treat) method(dripw)
+Statacsdid y x1 x2, ivar(unit) time(year) gvar(first_treat) method(dripw)

-Python: # No standard Python package; use R did via rpy2 or differences
+Python# No standard Python package; use R did via rpy2 or differences

 Download Full Analysis Code